🛍 Black Friday Sale: Massive DISCOUNT + $15K+ in Partner Offers!

 You can provide screen reader users and search engines a textual explanation of what’s on an image by adding ALT Text to it.

 Make sure to add images that can include the focus keyword naturally and add that in the ALT tag.
-This improves accessibility, and if you include your keywords naturally, you stand a chance of ranking in image search too.
+This improves accessibility, and if you include your keywords naturally, you stand a chance of ranking in image searches, too.

 To add the ALT field in Gutenberg Editor, navigate to your post-editing screen, click on the image, and the ALT TEXT field will appear in the Block section on the right-hand side, as shown below.